camgraff/protoxy/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](#)

 ## What is Protoxy?
-Protoxy allows you to test your REST APIs that use [Protocol Buffer](https://developers.google.com/protocol-buffers) serialization through Postman and other API testing tools which do not support Protobuf encoding.
+Protoxy allows you to test your REST APIs that use [Protocol Buffer](https://developers.google.com/protocol-buffers) serialization through Postman and other API testing tools which do not natively support Protobuf encoding.
 Protoxy spins up a reverse proxy server that converts the JSON in your request body to the appropriate Protobuf message type.
+You don't need to make any changes to your source code to use Protoxy.

 ## Install